abpframework/abp-samples/OutputCachingMiddleware/readme.md

 # Output Caching Middleware
-Output caching is a new middleware component included with.net 7.
+Output caching is a new middleware component included with .NET 7.
 Instead of calling each request, it saves `HTTP` responses.
 In this post, we will show its capabilities, how to use it with an ABP-based solution, and compare it to its alternatives.

 Let`s create an ABP app(default) solution template and show its implementation
 > abp new OutputCachingMiddleware -t app